ami-iit/qpsolvers-eigen/README.md

 #### 📦 Install with conda or pixi (recommended)

-> [!WARNING]
-> This section is just a preview, as the library is not packaged in conda-forge.
-Once the library is packaged, we will remove this warning.

 You can easily the library with [`conda`](https://github.com/conda-forge/qpsolvers-eigen-feedstock) in a new conda environment with
 ```
 conda create -n newenvname -c conda-forge qpsolvers-eigen